Atithi Guest House – Unfussy, family-run, friendly, and comfortable, and located within Jaipur’s finest area for facilities.

 Far more choice than almost all guesthouses/hotels in Jaipur.
 Also, a few dingy bars and wine/beer shops around the backstreets.

-- A frenetic maze of shops, markets, traffic, and more traffic, the Old City is both fascinating and frustrating to wander about.
+- City Palace – A frenetic maze of shops, markets, traffic, and more traffic, the Old City is both fascinating and frustrating to wander about.
 In the center, the City Palace (open daily from 9 am to 5.30 pm) is a marvelous example of Mughal and Rajasthani architecture, and is packed with courtyards, gardens, and museums.
-The nearest entrance to the Old City, Chandpole Gate (1.8km, 8 minutes), and the City Palace (3.6km, 15 minutes) are best accessed by auto-rickshaw.
+The nearest entrance to the Old City, Chandpole Gate (2 km), and the City Palace (3.5 km) are best accessed by auto-rickshaw.

 - Jantar Mantar – UNESCO World Heritage site featuring the world’s largest stone sundial and 18 other instruments.
 1 of 5 astronomical observatories built in north India in the 18th-century by Maharaj Sawaii Jai Singh II.
 Right opposite the City Palace.
-15-minute drive (3.7km).
+(3.5 km).

 - Hawa Mahal – This 18th-century sandstone summer palace features 953 windows which let in cool breezes during the summer, and allowed the Royalty to view the streets below without being seen.
 Visit early morning to watch the sun’s rays filter through the latticework.
-16-minute drive (4km).
+(4 km).

 Atithi Guest House – The Hotel